developer-ravi-03/100-day-dsa-challange/README.md

 7. Search Elemet in linked list
 8. Creating LL using struct with Static Memory
 9. Creating LL using struct with Pointer (In heap Memory)

+## Day 32

+- Reverse a singly linked list -> Leetcode - 206
+- Middle of a Linked List
+- Middle of a Linked List Brute force
+- Middle of a Linked List Slow Fast Pointer Approach
+- Linked List Cycle -> Leetcode - 141
+- Linked List Cycle II -> Leetcode - 142
+- Remove a cycle from a linked list if it exists